 The Gormenghast novels by Mervyn Peake (in progress)

 Two-fifths of us have again branched off to read these three novels.
-It was very challenging to get going in the beginning due to the avalanche of description (it’s the author's exercise in how much description one reader can take), and it felt like a very similar experience to reading Proust’s first novel, Swann’s Way, for the first time, (I kept falling asleep as Proust took so long to describe our narrator waking up!).
+It was very challenging to get going in the beginning due to the avalanche of description and it felt like a very similar experience to reading Proust’s first novel, Swann’s Way, for the first time, (I kept falling asleep as Proust took so long to describe our narrator waking up!).
 But you get into the rhythm eventually (like you do with Proust) and start to care about these very grotesque and over-described characters.
+By the end of book two, things start to fall apart plot-wise and book three is just a ridiculous slog through pointlessness.
+Sadly, Peake was suffering from an illness at that point.
+It feels like a badge of honor to get through all three.
+Apparently even many Peake fans don't.

 Let Us Now Praise Famous Men by James Agee and Walker Evans